Generic trademark: Trademark erosion

-Trademark erosion, or genericization, is a special case of antonomasia related to trademarks.
+Trademark erosion, also referred to as genericization and genericide, is a special case of antonomasia related to trademarks.
 It happens when a trademark becomes so common that it starts being used as a common name, most often occurring when the original company has failed to prevent such use.
 Once it has become an appellative, the word cannot be registered anymore; this is why companies try hard not to let their trademark become universally used, a phenomenon that could otherwise be considered a successful move since it would mean that the company had gained exceptional recognition.
 An example of trademark erosion is the verb "to hoover" (used with the meaning of "vacuum cleaning"), which originated from the Hoover company brand name.

 Nintendo is an example of a brand that successfully fought trademark erosion, having managed to replace the common use of its name with the term "game console", which at that time was a neologism.